scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

 Default: ``False``

-Enables stats that indicate which requested fields :ref:`obtained through scrapy-poet integration <scrapy-poet>` come directly from :ref:`zapi-extract`.
+Enables stats that indicate which fields from yielded items come from :ref:`zapi-extract` when using :ref:`scrapy-poet integration <scrapy-poet>`.

-If for any request no page object class is used to override :ref:`zapi-extract` fields for a given item type, the following stat is
+If for any combination of item type and URL there is no registered page object class, the following stat is set:
-set:

 .. code-block:: python